BlazOrazem/vat-calculator/README.md

 # VAT Calculator

-Calculate VAT value based on a given amount.
+Calculate value of VAT based on given amount.

 ## Usage

 * Set a custom amount
-* Set a VAT value percentage
+* Set the percentage of VAT value
-* Set the number of decimal places displayed in the result
+* Set the number of decimal places shown in the results
-* Select "Add VAT" to add VAT to a given amount
+* Select "Add VAT" to add VAT to the amount entered
-* Select "Subtract VAT" to subtract VAT from a given amount
+* Select "Deduct VAT" to deduct VAT from the amount entered

 ## Result

-* Calculated VAT value based on given parameters
+* Calculated value of VAT based on given parameters
-* Calculated amount with/without VAT value
+* Amount calculated with/excluding VAT

 ## Used dependencies